Vivekvcb/Powerbi-Dashboard/README.md

 # Powerbi-Dashboard
 Dashboard Creation using Power-bi
 Created dashboard on IPL dataset which has data of all the team performance from 2008-2019.
-Dataset includes all the schdeuled matches and their result as well as performance of all players.
+Dataset includes all the schdeuled matches and their result as well as performance of all the players.
 Got this dataset from kaggle.